BunkersCo/nmos/branches/master/FAQ.md

 ## When will IS-04 / NMOS be standardised?
 When is it “done”?

-IS-04 v1.0, v1.1, v1.2 and v1.3 have been elevated to AMWA Specifications.
+The [NMOS Documentation] page gives the current status of the Specifications.
+You will see that many are already published.
+You will also see that some have multiple versions.

-However, there will be further versions of IS-04 and other NMOS specs.
-Later versions may support further functionality and refactoring of NMOS – as the professional networked media industry matures we can expect requirements to keep changing, so although individual versions will be "done", NMOS will not stand still.
+As the professional networked media industry matures we can expect requirements to keep changing, so although individual versions will be "done", NMOS will not -- and cannot -- stand still.

-As for formal due-process standardisation of particular versions of NMOS specifications, this is a question for SMPTE and the desire or otherwise of the industry to see this happen.
+This is commonplace with software products, and reflects the changing nature of the industry.
+However maintaining compatibility is important, and to date all changes introduced have been non-breaking.
+We are also careful to ensure that [different versions of IS-04 implementations can work together][Upgrade Path].

+The JT-NM's [TR-1001-1] recommendations for using SMPTE ST 2110 in engineered networks specify use of IS-04 version 1.2 _or higher_ and IS-05 version 1.0 _or higher_.

 ## Why does IS-04 have connection management if there is IS-05?